What Measure Is a Non-Badass?

 - For viewers of the anime version of Fate/stay night unfamiliar with the VN, Shirou wasn't Rescued from the Scrappy Heap until he finally subverted this trope.
 The early part of the series lacked the justifying and mitigating motivations behind Shirou's behavior, and revealed relatively late in the story how painful and potentially life-threatening his independent practice of magic was to him.

 - Also, Sakura in the VN.
-She is a Distressed Damsel in her route she didn't kick ass like Saber/Rin, but that doesn't mean it's her fucking fault that she's horrifyingly abused by the Matou family, as well as raped constantly by her stepbrother Shinji.
-And yet the stupid "feminist" fans keep slutshaming and bashing her, saying it's her own fault that she's an abuse and rape victim!
+She is a Distressed Damsel, and in her route she doesn't kick ass like Saber or Rin, but that doesn't mean it's her fault that she's horrifyingly abused by the Matou family, as well as raped constantly by her stepbrother Shinji.
+And yet fans continue to bash her, implying it's her own fault that she's an abuse and rape victim!

 - Madoka Kaname from Puella Magi Madoka Magica is condemned by the fanbase for being emotionally crushed by all that happens to her at the start, this changes as the anime progresses and show more of Madoka's character and the situation that she is in.